howtographql/howtographql/content/backend/graphql-scala/1-getting-started.md

 </Instruction>

-In the first function in the class will be entire logic that should be executed during server start.
+The first function of this class will consist entire logic that should be executed during server start.
 Second function creates Database object based on loaded configuration.
-No worries about blocking logic here, I wanted to keep it simple here.
+No worries about blocking logic, I wanted to keep it simple here.

 To recap, in this chapter we learnt how to:
 * Initialize the SBT project,